Northern screamer: Breeding

 Diagram of the carpometacarpus of Chauna chavaria, the bone which both manual spurs are attached to.
 The carpometacarpus consists of several fused bones from both the second digit (yellow) and the third digit (green) of the manus.
 Keratin caps (blue) cover the spurs and the thumb claw (red).

 The northern screamer is territorial during the breeding season.
 The pair build a mound of plant material and debris as a nest.
 Breeding can be at any time of year but most eggs are laid in October and November.
 The typical clutch size is three to five eggs but can be up to seven.
 Both parents incubate the eggs and care for the young.
 The incubation period is 42 to 44 days; fledging occurs eight to ten weeks after hatch and the young are independent after about 12 weeks.

 Vocalization

 The northern screamer, like others of its family, is very vocal.
 Its primary vocalization is a "single, rather high-pitched yelping call...'kleer-a-ruk, cherio'."

 Status

 The IUCN originally assessed the northern screamer as Threatened.
-Since 2004 has treated it as Near Threatened but it nearly again meets the criteria for Threatened status.
-It has a somewhat limited range and its estimated population of between 1500 and 7000 mature individuals is believed to be decreasing.
+Between 2004 and 2023 treated it as Near Threatened.
+It was believed to have a somewhat limited range with an estimated population of between 1500 and 7000 mature individuals.
+A more recent IUCN Assessment reassigned the bird to a species of Least Concern, believing previously reported population sizes to be underestimates – estimated population is now reported as 60,000-130,000 mature individuals.
 It occurs in several protected areas in Colombia but even they have suffered from habitat destruction.
 The species is also affected by egg collecting and hunting for food, domestic and industrial pollution of its habitat, and urbanization.